-When I was in college I worked at the Safeway in Bowie, MD.
-I did lots of jobs in the store and learned a lot from all of them, but I think I learned the most while working seafood.
+When I was in college, I worked at the Safeway in Bowie, MD.
+I did lots of jobs in the store, but I think I learned the most while working seafood.
 I liked working in seafood most because it was like running my own business.
-Most days and nights it was just me behind the counter and I had a small corner to sell seafood.
+Most days and nights, it was just me behind the counter, and I had a small corner to sell seafood all to myself.

 Sometimes it Stinks

-Another thing that working in a sometimes smelly department taught me about life is no matter what you do, life is going to stink for you or others around you at one point or another.
+Another thing that working in a sometimes smelly department taught me about life is no matter what you do life is going to stink for you or others around you at one point or another.
 I am convinced there is a communal mood across the masses.
-You know how there is the saying “it must be a full moon”?
-When working retail I interacted with hundreds of people a day.
-Depending on what you believe, whether the law of attraction or the law of “full moon”, moods across the masses, for the most part, seemed fairly consistent.
-I don’t know that the law of attraction always works because I think we’ve all had days where you are in the best mood and ready to really tackle life and as soon as you interact with a few people you see a pattern of moods across the office, coffee shop, or home life.
-You can’t control the mood of others so don’t let them affect yours.
+There is the saying, “it must be a full moon?”
+When working retail, I interacted with hundreds of people a day.
+Depending on what you believe, whether the law of attraction or the law of “full moon,” moods across the masses, for the most part, seemed reasonably consistent.
+I don’t know that the law of attraction always works because I think we’ve all had days where you are in the best mood and ready to really tackle life, and as soon as you interact with a few people, you see a pattern of moods across the office, coffee shop, or home life.
+You can’t control the mood of others, so don’t let them affect yours.

 If it Smells Fishy, Don’t Buy It

-There is a saying in life that “if it sounds too good to be true, it probably is” and similarly in life if something smells fishy don’t do or buy it.
+There is a saying in life that “if it sounds too good to be true, it probably is,” and similarly, in life, if something smells fishy, don’t do or buy it.
 Trust your gut.
-I don’t think I need to say much about this, just rely on your instincts, they are usually right.
+I don’t think I need to say much about this, rely on your instincts, they are usually right.

 Sometimes You Need to Take a Step Back